Speedphoenix/Nudommy/README.md

 # Miscellaneous

-The name came about from making somewhat random variations of "node".
+The name came about from combining "node" and "dummy".

 # External Sources